Tony-Rako/Tony-Rako/README.md

 ### 👋 Hi, I’m @Tony-Rako

-I'm an aspiring fullstack developer 🌐 constantly learning and sharing my journey in public 📚 I love spreading tips & tricks 💡 and I'm always open to new connections 🤝
+I'm an aspiring software developer focused on solving real-world problems 🌐 constantly learning and sharing my journey in public 📚 I spread tips & tricks when I can 💡 and I'm always open to new connections 🤝